bjuncek/bjuncek.github.io/_posts/2015-08-31-Neural_Style.md

 ---
 title: "Neural Style"
-tags: [art, computer science, neural networks]
+tags: [deep learning, opinion, TIL]
 ---

 I have been interested in neural networks for a long time.
 In the recent couple of months, I have started to look more into